willdemelo/Replication_Study_Suk2023/README.md

 I contributed to this project in the following ways, as documented by my CRediT statement, visible at the end of the writeup file.

+*Software*
+I made significant contributions to the production of our website's .html code.
+Specifically, I wrote the code used in the prompts and questions for the actual experiment, and set up the data pipeline between our website and our OSF repository.

+Additionally, I wrote nearly all of the R code in the writeup, especially the functions for cleaning the raw data, performing the statistical tests, and creating the visualizations.

+*Investigation*
+I hosted our survey on the crowdworking website, Prolific.
+This means that I was in charge of establising parameters describing exactly how our data collection should progress, supervising the collection of responses as they were coming in, and paying our participants fairly at the end of data collection.

 *Data curation*
-I
+I checked our data for PII, so that none of participants' identities would be accidentally compromised.

 *Formal analysis*

-*Investigation*
-I was the one who hosted our survey on Prolific.
-This means that I established parameters describing exactly how our data collection should progress, supervised the collection of responses as they were coming in, and paid participants at the end of data collection.

-*Software*
 *Validation*
 *Writing - original draft*
 *Writing - review & editing*